Child Custody

 Child custody cases in Oklahoma come in all sorts of types.
 Our family lawyers handle custody cases arising out of divorce, paternity and guardianship cases in the State.
 Child custody and family law itself are issues that are decided by Judges using equitable principles.
 This means that all the circumstances surrounding your child and what’s considered to be fair and equitable is how family law cases are decided.
 Call us today and get a Free Consultation with one of our family law attorneys 918-743-2233

-Tulsa's Local Child Support Lawyers
+Tulsa's Local Paternity Lawyers

 Call us today for a free consultation 918-743-2233 or contact us online.